Jasmine-Bascom/ip-threat-enrichment-xsoar/README.md

 This project simulates a basic Cortex XSOAR playbook and integration that enriches IP addresses using a public threat intelligence API.

-- Uses the XSOAR SDK format for structure.
+- Follows the XSOAR SDK integration format.
-- Validates inputs to prevent unintended downstream effects.
+- Validates inputs to guard against unexpected behavior.
 - Leverages `keyring` for secure API key storage.
 - Enriches data from AbuseIPDB.
-- Includes a `main()` function for compatibility with XSOAR or local CLI testing.
+- Supports both local CLI testing and compatibility with XSOAR’s `main()` structure.

 ## Setup